International Neuroscience Coaching Certification

 We’ll delve into the complex relationship of emotions and values and learn about hot Cognition.

 - What they are,

 - How they work,

-- The role of the amygdala, the Amygdala Hijack.
+- The role of the amygdala, and how it can be hijacked.

 We will see how the neurotransmitter serotonin works in happiness and depression.

 We will explore stress both good (eustress) and bad (distress), how they arise and how make more of eustress and deal with distress.